-They mix phosphorescing pigments in the sieve ink – this is what makes them have such nice glimmer.
-We experimented quite a lot with Péter Lizicska, who is responsible for the sieve printing, as the surface and color of the paper on which the ink is printed is of significant importance.
+They mix phosphorescing pigments into the ink – this is what makes them have such a nice glimmer.
+We experimented quite a lot with Péter Lizicska, who is responsible for the screen printing, as the surface and color of the paper on which the ink is printed is of significant importance.
 In order for the phosphorescing pigment to work, it must be mixed into light ink, but it was also important that we used vivid color combinations that look good in daylight, so we had to make a lot of compromises.

 The CSŐ! could start with Mihály Hallgass neon restorer, the owner of the company Decorlight.

 That’s right, we met during the preparation of the previous “Neon Budapest” guide.
 We were looking for a neon ad creator with Isabel Val, whom we could interview and in whose workshop we could take some photos.
 Misi was very nice and open from the first second.
 So when I brought this project up to him, he was in without any questions.

 You spend the amount generated from poster sales on renovating the neon ads in Budapest.
 What is the exact process for this?
 Are there any poster renovation projects pending right now?

 Before I launched CSŐ! publicly, I wanted to secure some neon ads that we could actually renovate.
 We assessed these with Misi to determine how big of a task they were from a technical point of view and of course to determine the approximate costs of the renovation.